jtwohigsnowflake/Snow_DS_Training/Remote_setup/README.md

 1. **Run the SQL Setup Script**

    Execute the `setup.sql` file in your Snowflake account.
 You can replace the sysadmin role with whatever role will need the ability to leverage Remote Dev such as Data Scientist role.
 This script will:
-   - Create network rules for external access
-   - Set up external access integration
+   - Set up external access integration (Optional)
    - Create a dedicated compute pool for remote development
    - Configure the necessary stage for file storage for when the service is shut down